Joey (Concrete Blonde song)

 The song became the group's biggest hit, spending four weeks atop the US Billboard Modern Rock Tracks chart and crossing over to pop radio, reaching number 19 on the Billboard Hot 100; it remains their only charting song on the latter listing.
-The song also reached number two in Australia and ended 1990 as Australia's sixteenth best-selling single.
-In Canada, "Joey" reached number four on the RPM Top Singles chart and was ranked number 53 on the magazine's year-end chart for 1990.
+Worldwide, "Joey" reached number two in Australia, ending 1990 as the country's 16th-best-selling single, and peaked at number four on Canada's RPM 100 Hit Tracks chart, ranking in at number 53 on the magazine's year-end listing for 1990.

 Lyrics

+The song is sung from the perspective of a woman who is in love with an alcoholic.
 Napolitano mentioned in her book Rough Mix that the song was written about her relationship with Marc Moreland of the band Wall of Voodoo.

 In a 2013 interview with SongFacts' Dan MacIntosh, Napolitano described the process for writing "Joey" as starting with a wordless melody, to which lyrics were eventually added.
 According to Napolitano, she avoided writing the lyrics to "Joey" until the last possible moment due to the difficult nature of the subject matter.
-In her words, "I knew what I wanted to say, but I wasn't looking forward to saying it.
+In her words:"I knew what I wanted to say, but I wasn't looking forward to saying it.
 So it was the last vocal that I recorded.

 And I remember Chris every day, "Do we have vocals to 'Joey' yet?
 Do we have words to 'Joey' yet?"
 And I'm like, "Not yet."
 So I literally wrote them in a cab.
 I knew what I was going to say, it's just a matter of like a cloud's forming and then it rains.
 The lines are forming in my head and they're all in my head, and I know the chorus, and I know what I'm going to say.
-It's just a matter of fine tuning the details and how I'm going to lug it out.
+It's just a matter of fine-tuning the details and how I'm going to lug it out.
 And then it rains.
 The clouds all formed and it rained.
 And then it happened.
 And that was it.
 And it was just there."

 Music video

 The music video for "Joey" was directed by Jane Simpson.
 The Recording Academy has described the video as "[illustrating] this love triangle in the truest sense, spotlighting frontwoman Johnette Napolitano performing for an audience of one in a dark, dungeonesque bar.
 The lone member of the crowd could only be Napolitano's lovesick lover... who's only sick for the bottle of alcohol from which he can't avert his eyes."
 The video for "Joey" achieved Buzz Bin status on MTV in 1990.
 A digitally remastered version of the video was uploaded to YouTube on March 12, 2009.